streamsets/tutorials/tutorial-1/readme.md

 * A working instance of StreamSets Data Collector
 * Access to ElasticSearch and Kibana
 * A copy of this tutorials directory containing the [sample data](../sample_data) and [pipeline](pipelines/Directory_to_ElasticSearch_Tutorial_Part_1.json)
-* A copy of the MaxMind GeoLite2 free IP Geolocation Database.
-[GeoLite2 City](https://dev.maxmind.com/geoip/geoip2/geolite2/).
+* A copy of the MaxMind GeoLite2 free IP Geolocation Database. *Either get and unzip the binary file or use the csv file* [GeoLite2 City](https://dev.maxmind.com/geoip/geoip2/geolite2/).

 ## Our Setup
 The tutorial's [sample data directory](../sample_data) contains a set of apache web server log files.
 The Data Collector can read many file formats but for this example we will use compressed logs (.log.gz) that simulates a system that generates log rotated files.